De-duplicate Music Files in MacBook Air/Pro

 You will be prompted to confirm the selection.
 Please check it carefully.
 If correct, select "Remove".
 If you want to totally remove selected files, please change "Remove to Trash" to "Delete Permanently".

 It's a relief for your MacBook to lose such burden.
 Let's try whether your MacBook Air/Pro is running as fast as it used to do.
-You can now recover lost data from iPhone on Mac in a quicker way.
+Please have fun with your Mac.

 Is this helpful?